parkeraddison/parkeraddison.github.io/README.md

 - README.md
 ```

-Run `make clean` to wipe out everything except for these files (could be dangerous!).
+Run `make clean` to wipe out everything except for these files.